 1) Polymer clay.
 I use Premo in white, translucent and yellow for this bread.

 2) A needle tool, sewing needle or toothpick.

 3) Soft pastel chalks or charcoal.
 For bread you will need white, yellow, reddish brown and dark brown.
 You can use a piece of paper to scribble onto.

 4) A paint brush preferably a small detail brush that is very soft to pick up chalk powder.

 5) Sculpey super slicer, razor blade or xacto knife to cut through clay and scrape off powder from your chalk pastels.

 The following items can be found at your local hardware store, such as Home Depot:

-in spray or brush on form (you pick) in the wood painting/floor sealing section.
+or brush on form (you pick) in the hardware store's wood painting/floor sealing section.